-Today, My main goal is to help you buy one of the best wireless routers for your apartment.
+Today, My main goal is to help you buy the best Wi-Fi router for your apartment.
 I’ll also make sure that you’ll get a secure, robust, reliable, and stable WiFi coverage to every corner of your home.

 Before I recommend any router, I want you to think a couple of things, such as: